-Gastroenterology and Hepatology is an open access journal publishes high-quality original content that covers all aspects of the digestive system which includes liver, pancreas and also their diagnostic examining procedures and new technologies.
-The journal encompasses a wide range of aspects of medical, radiological, biochemical, physiological, pathological and historical topics which are relevant and useful to the fields of gastroenterology, hepatology, and endoscopy.
+Gastroenterology and Hepatology is an open-access journal that publishes high-quality original content that covers all aspects of the digestive system which includes liver, pancreas, and also their diagnostic examining procedures and new technologies.
+The journal encompasses a wide range of aspects of medical, radiological, biochemical, physiological, pathological, and historical topics that are relevant and useful to the fields of gastroenterology, hepatology, and endoscopy.
 The study of gastroenterology and hepatology are often related to each other.

 A gastroenterologist is an internist who has completed specialty training in the treatment of digestive disorders.
 Digestive disorders include disorders of the esophagus, stomach, small and large intestines, pancreas, gallbladder, and liver.
 During the course of their two to three years of training in gastroenterology, some gastroenterologists have little exposure to patients with liver disease.